govlawtech/dva-sop-api-docs/docs/_sources/decisionReadyProcessing.rst.txt

     - the entire service history, including multiple branches;
     - the rank they held in the last service branch in which they started before the condition started.

-* Initial Liability recommendations for veterans with service history from multiple branches is are according to the branch which is most beneficial to the veteran.
+* Initial Liability recommendations for veterans with service history from multiple branches is according to the branch which is most beneficial to the veteran.

 Dates and Times
 ***************